Individual counselling in Burnaby

 Counselling modalities that can help

+I need your help in determining which counselling modality is a good fit for you.
+It’s okay if you don’t know.
 As your counsellor in Burnaby, I use a variety of different counselling modalities to support survivors of sexual violence.
 Every client is different, and as a counsellor, I support each client with where they are in their healing journey.
 Counselling modalities that can help include:

 Cognitive behavioural therapy (CBT)